 - Information disclosed to correctional institutions, law enforcement officials or health oversight agencies

 QUESTIONS REGARDING USE AND DISCLOSURE AND YOUR PRIVACY RIGHTS

 How to File a Privacy Complaint

-If you believe that your privacy rights have been violated, you may file a complaint with us by calling AmericasHealth Plan's Member Services at (800)-584-0724.
+If you believe that your privacy rights have been violated, you may file a complaint with us by calling AmericasHealth Plan's Compliance Hotline at (888) 841-9770.
 You may also direct your complaints to the Secretary of the U.S. Department of Health and Human Services.